-Note: professional engineer has the same mean as in clause A1.1 of the BCA.

-Note: building has the same meaning as in section 1.4 of the Act i.e. "building includes part of a building and any structure or part of a structure..."

-Note: supported land has the same meaning as in the Conveyancing Act 1919.
-Standard Condition: E14 (Autotext EE14)
+- Professional engineer has the same mean as in Schedule 1 of the BCA. - Building has the same meaning as in section 1.4 of the Act i.e. "building includes part of a building and any structure or part of a structure...." - Supported land has the same meaning as in the Conveyancing Act 1919.